PhoenixTales/wiki.gothicarchive.org/misc/monsters.md

 - `Sharks (...) whose skin was so brilliantly blue that it even faded the color of the sea in that bright sunshine.`
 - `bright blue fins`

+## Skeleton
+- the only monster in the alpha builds using engine attribute `regrow`
+  - has value of 80, all the other monsters and NPCs have 0

 ## Stonestrangler
 - probably later renamed `minecrawler`
 - `they are five meters long and look like giant cockroaches` (_Sleeper's Ban_)